SkillsFundingAgency/tl-marketing-and-communication/README.md

 ## Configuration

-The Google Maps API key is stored in the site appSettings.json file.
+The Postcode Retriever Base Url key is stored in the site appSettings.json file.
 To set the value locally, you will need to add a file 'appsettings.Development.json' to the project with the content below.
 Add the actual key in place of `<value>`

 ```
 {
-  "GoogleMapsApiKey": "<value>"
+  "PostcodeRetrieverBaseUrl": "<value>"
   "Logging": {
     "LogLevel": {
       "Default": "Debug",